cobbler/cobbler.github.io/supporters.md

 # Cobbler Supporters

-Cobbler conducted a [fundraising campaign](http://www.indiegogo.com/cobbler24) during Nov-Dec of 2012, in order to raise money to help pay for additional hardware to be used to aid in adding new features such as a dedicated CI server (jenkins) and the ability to deploy images built by Cobbler into IaaS platforms such as Eucalyptus, Openstack, etc.
+Cobbler conducted a [fundraising campaign](https://www.indiegogo.com/projects/cobbler-2-4-0-and-beyond#/) during Nov-Dec of 2012, in order to raise money to help pay for additional hardware to be used to aid in adding new features such as a dedicated CI server (Jenkins) and the ability to deploy images built by Cobbler into IaaS platforms such as Eucalyptus, Openstack, etc.

 **Update from 2018/19:** Many thanks also to SUSE who dedicated devs porting cobbler from Python 2 to Python 3!